 The Smithsonian Libraries and Archives' (SLA) Warren M. Robbins Library is a leading library internationally for research and study on African visual arts.
 Within the field of African art and culture, the library offers depth and uniqueness of collections.
-The library embraces traditional, modern, and contemporary African arts with strong supporting collections of history, ethnography, archaeology, religion, and oral tradition.
-Our main collection has approximately 62,000 publications.
-Our Special Collections are artists’ books, videos, maps, posters, artist files, and subject files, including ephemera.
+The library embraces Africa’s arts across time with strong supporting collections of research in history, ethnography, archaeology, religion, and oral tradition.
+The main collection has approximately 62,000 publications.
+Special Collections include artists’ books, videos, maps, posters, artist files, and subject files, including ephemera.
 Researchers can access the specialized indexing of the literature on African art, history, and culture --journal articles, chapters in books, sections of exhibition catalogs, approximately 90,000 -- through the SLA online catalog and through WorldCat.
 Contact: firstname.lastname@example.org

 The Museum’s visitors are both national and international.
 Each is able to consult with museum staff, examine the collections, and use the library facilities and photographic archives.
 Members of the Museum’s research staff are available for lectures at educational institutions and for consultation with scholars, university faculty, museum professionals, and graduate and postgraduate students.